Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 • eliminating infection, etc.

-For resorption of adhesions, treatment with capripain or longidase is prescribed, and for providing brain cells with a sufficient amount of oxygen - with picamilon or instenon.
+To resolve adhesions, treatment is prescribed with capripain or longidaz, and to provide the brain cells with a sufficient amount of oxygen - with picamilon or instenon.

 • shunting - removing the contents of the bladder through a special drainage tube;